-We own a 50 percent interest in Blue Racer which is operated by Blue Racer Midstream Holdings, LLC.
+We own a 50 percent interest in Blue Racer which is operated by Blue Racer Midstream Holdings, LLC (BRMH).
+BRMH (previously named Caiman Energy II, LLC), a former equity-method investment, is a consolidated entity following our acquisition of a controlling interest in November 2020 and the remaining interest in September 2021.
+BRMH's primary asset is a 50 percent interest in Blue Racer, accounted for as an equity-method investment.
 Blue Racer is a joint venture to own, operate, develop, and acquire midstream assets in the Utica Shale and certain adjacent areas in the Marcellus Shale.
-Blue Racer's assets include 723 miles of gathering pipelines, and the Natrium complex in Marshall County, West Virginia, with a cryogenic processing capacity of 800 MMcf/d and fractionation capacity of approximately 134 Mbbls/d.
+Blue Racer's assets include 741 miles of gathering pipelines, and the Natrium complex in Marshall County, West Virginia, with a cryogenic processing capacity of 800 MMcf/d and fractionation capacity of approximately 134 Mbbls/d.
 Blue Racer also owns the Berne complex in Monroe County, Ohio, with a cryogenic processing capacity of 400 MMcf/d, and NGL and condensate pipelines connecting Natrium to Berne.
 Blue Racer provides gathering, processing, and marketing services primarily under percent-of-liquids and fixed-fee agreements.